Infinity One Oklahoma Spaceport: Operations

 On June 12, 2025, the OSIDA announced Dawn Aerospace had selected this airfield as its Aurora spaceplane home base.
 Operations of the rocket-powered, remotely piloted aircraft are expected as early as 2027.

 Large aerospace companies are attracted to the site not only because of the length and size of the runway, but also the fact that there are no obstructions around either end.
 Boeing in 2013 used the facility for testing an autonomous landing system for the 737, and in 2015 for proficiency training and flight testing with the Boeing 747-8.
 In March 2025, a Boeing 777X arrived for certification testing on its braking system.
 Cessna and Honda Aircraft have also been customers.

 Branches of the Department of Defense—primarily the U.S. Air Force and the Navy—use the airport for the flight training of their aircrews.

 Armadillo Aerospace conducted flight test activities at the Oklahoma Spaceport in 2004 through 2009, including tests of a VTVL Lander and a Rocket Racer for the now-defunct Rocket Racing League.

 One company, Rocketplane Kistler, formerly based in Oklahoma, had plans to build and operate a suborbital spacecraft, the Rocketplane XP, but filed for bankruptcy in 2010 without having successfully launched a flight.

 Premium Aerospace said in October 2022 that it would be investing $120 million over the next several years to move to the airpark.
 The project includes renovating and expanding two existing hangars, and constructing a third.
-As of mid-2025, Premium Aerospace Center Oklahoma LLC (“PAC”) is scheduled to open Hanger 234 in July 2025, and Hanger 235 in 2026.
+As of mid-2025, Premium Aerospace Center Oklahoma LLC (“PAC”) is scheduled to open Hangar 234 in July 2025, and Hangar 235 in 2026.
 The company does MRO work (maintenance, repair and operations/overhaul) on 737 and larger aircraft.

 The former northeast 'alert pads' and ready facility of the former Strategic Air Command base currently houses the Law Enforcement Driver Training Center of the Oklahoma Highway Patrol, Oklahoma Department of Public Safety.
 Currently referred to as 'Building 120', the former bunker facility houses OHP Academy staff and cadets during the driving training portion of 'Patrol Schools'.
 The annual 'Cadet Lawman Academy' (sponsored by the OSTA, Elks Lodge, and C.U.D.D.), is also located at the same facility during the summer, which provides a 1-week program for high school students.
 The surrounding facility and tarmac incorporates over 12 miles of various roadways and courses, used for precision driving and emergency vehicle operation training.
 This facility is recognized as one of the top ranked law enforcement driver training centers in the country, according to the Federal Law Enforcement Training Center.